 4. Know what do in an emergency.

 It’s best to keep rock salt where children can’t access it, but accidents can happen.
 If your child swallows rock salt call poison control at (1-800-222-1222) and follow their directions.
 Always keep the bag on-hand, so poison control can know what rock salt ingredients were ingested.
 Unless poison control has told you otherwise, don’t force your child to vomit-- it can do more harm than good.

 5. Keep your pets safe.

 In the winter, your pet will be walking on all kinds of salted surfaces, not just your own driveway.
-The salt can be drying to their skin, so wipe their paws off when you return from your walk or being outdoors.
+The salt can be drying on their skin, so wipe their paws off when you return from your walk or being outdoors.
 Sometimes rock salt can get lodged in-between a dog’s paws, making them uncomfortable and reluctant to walk.
 If your pet is hopping around, check to see if salt is between their toes.
-If this becomes a regular occurance get your furry friend some booties to protect the feet.
+If this becomes a regular occurrence get your furry friend some booties to protect the feet.

 If you have any questions about the safety of rock salt, it’s environmental impact, best application methods, or other rock salt questions, we’d love to hear from you.
 Here at Draglam Salt, we’ve always been an industry leader and that means focusing on safety too!
 Contact us or call us at our 24 Hour Salt Hotline: 1-888-907-SALT